|

 proposed that such a collision would melt the whole

-large impact mixes basalt crust with mantle.
-Making continental
+large impact would mix basalt crust with mantle to form

 crust through plate interaction remains a problem